 Never interrupt your enemy when he is making a mistake.

-Reinforcing French defenses along the Rhine, the French emperor ordered the Grand Army into action from various bases centered on Munich.
-Taking personal command on 2 October at Wurzburg, he proceeded northeast with nearly 200,000 men in three columns deployed in a massive battalion square formation, the various corps arrayed in close support of each other and capable of massive concentration wherever the opportunity offered.
-Crossing a series of forested hills known as the Thuringer Wald, the French left wing under Marshal Lannes encountered the first resistance near Saalfeld, some 70 miles south of Leipzig and well west of Prussia’s natural defensive line along the River Elbe.
+Reinforcing French defenses along the Rhine, Napoleon ordered the Grand Army into action from various bases centered on Munich.
+Taking personal command on 2 October at Wurzburg, he proceeded northeast with nearly 200,000 men in three columns deployed in a massive battalion square formation, the various corps arrayed in close support of each other and capable of massive concentration on short notice.
+Crossing a series of forested hills known as the Thuringer Wald, the French left wing under General Lannes encountered the first resistance near Saalfeld, some 70 miles south of Leipzig and well west of Prussia’s natural defensive line along the River Elbe.
 Here, an initial clash took place between the French vanguard and a combined force of some 9,000 Prussians and Saxons, an encounter that quickly revealed the underlying weakness of Prussia’s preparations.
-The Saxons, who had been coerced into an alliance only to discover that their own territory would provide the main theater of operations, proved reluctant allies, and despite a clear advantage in numbers, the reluctant allies were soon under heavy attack with the unfordable Saale River at their backs.
+The Saxons, who had been coerced into an alliance only to discover that their own territory would provide the main theater of operations, proved reluctant allies, and despite a clear advantage in numbers, were soon under heavy attack with the unfordable Saale River at their backs.
 When French cavalry seized the only bridge to safety, the Prussian commander, Prince Louis, led a charge to regain it, only to be cut down in the effort, at which point his entire force fled the field.
 Outmaneuvered and outfought, the Prussians lost over 2,000 men, the French some 200.

 On the 13th Napoleon oversaw the placement of Lannes’ corps from the high ground west of Jena (Landgrafenburg Heights), convinced that the Prussians were planning to withdraw and hoping to catch them on the move.
 Meanwhile, both Davout and Bernadotte had reached the vicinity of Naumburg, well to the rear of the enemy’s main force.
 This was contrary to Napoleon’s original orders, which specified that Bernadotte was to halt at Dornburg, approximately half-way between Naumberg and Jena, to cover a potential enemy escape route to the east.
-Even so, in orders sent to Davout on the 13th Napoleon made allowance for the possibility that both corps might remain together, in which case they were to continue together from Naumberg west to Apolda.
-These orders ended with the sentence: “The Emperor hopes, however, that [Bernadotte] will be in the position which he has assigned to him at Dornburg.”
-Under the circumstances, Bernadotte–thought to have been covetous of independent command–opted to obey the emperor’s original intent, marching his troops the ten miles back to Dornburg.
-The decision would loom large in the coming battle.
+While Napoleon made allowance for the possibility that both corps might remain together, his orders indicated that Bernadotte take up his originally-assigned position, which he did, marching his troops the ten miles back to Dornburg, a move would loom large in the coming battle.

 While the two main armies slugged it out on the Landgrafenberg, some thirteen miles to the north, Marshal Davout had set out from Naumburg for Wiemar with around 26,000 men.
 His orders were to cut off the Prussian retreat, but neither he nor his commander could have known that the Prussian king and the bulk of his army, over 63,000 men, were even then streaming in his direction.
 Catching the head of the enemy column off-guard in the vicinity of the village of Hassenhausen, Davout rebuffed the advancing enemy long enough to prepare a defensive line before one Prussian division after another appeared out of the fog seeking to break through to the north.
-A series of lesser attacks on the French left flank was followed by a concerted Prussian assault upon Hassenhausen, where the French were driven back nearly to the point of collapse before a desperate counter-attack succeeded in recovering the village and flanking the Prussian advance.
-Much the same movement took place on the opposite side of the line, where a French division enveloped the enemy left, catching the Prussians in a deadly crossfire and forcing them back in confusion upon Auerstadt.
-Among the Prussian casualties in this phase of the fighting was the Duke of Brunswick, who was shot through both eyes and carried from the field, mortally wounded.
-Having borne witness to the advent of a new era in the history of warfare at Valmy, Brunswick would fall victim to its destructive potential fourteen years later.
+A series of lesser attacks on the French left flank was followed by a concerted Prussian assault upon Hassenhausen, where the French were driven back nearly to the point of collapse before a desperate counter-attack succeeded in recovering the village.
+Much the same movement took place on the opposite end of the line, where a French division enveloped the enemy left, catching the Prussians in a deadly crossfire and forcing them back in confusion upon Auerstadt.
+Among the Prussian casualties in this phase of the fighting was the Duke of Brunswick, who was carried from the field, mortally wounded.
+Having borne witness to the advent of a new era in the history of warfare at Valmy, Brunswick had fallen victim to its destructive potential fourteen years later.
 With his loss, all hope of a Prussian break-out in the direction of Magdeburg faded fast.
 Their covering force routed at Jena and their main body now driven back at Auerstadt, the entire Prussian army quickly disintegrated, its isolated units fleeing to the northwest in complete rout.